mwojnars/chatgpt-name-parser/README.md

 The cost of the API calls is $0.30 for a full run over the entire data set, which is 1 cent per 100 samples.

-It should be noted that the dataset is quite difficult, because it contains many types of entities (12 in total) and many edge cases; a significant number of samples contain Asian names, which are more difficult to parse than the Western ones; also, the dataset contains some obvious errors or ambiguities, like annotating "DAVID", or "HANNA", or "RYAN", as surnames instead of given names.
+It should be noted that the dataset is quite difficult, because it contains multiple types of entities (12 in total) and many edge cases; a significant number of samples contain Asian names, which are more difficult to parse than the Western ones; also, the dataset contains many ambiguities in the ground truth annotations, like labelling "DAVID", or "HANNA", or "RYAN", as surnames instead of given names.

 All in all, there is still large room for improvement in the algorithm: through model fine-tuning, better choice of hyperparameters, prompt engineering,